How To Be An Ally

 Progress updates on individual pledges made in last session

-Discussion time for feeding back on any experiences since part 1
+Discussion time for feeding back on any personal experiences or challenges

 Thought & discussion provoking polls